 Tip: Spot treat any stains with cool water and a diluted solution of detergent.
 Test the solution on a part of the garment that's hidden or concealed, and if there is no adverse reaction, blot the stain with the solution before soaking.
 Be gentle when spot treating silk, as rubbing one spot too much can lighten the fabric.

 Silk is a very delicate fabric, and you may feel nervous about washing any silk clothing you own.
-But, even though your silk scarf, blouse, or dress may need a little tender, loving care on laundry day, you can still keep them looking beautiful and feeling soft, even when you wash silk at home.
+Although you need to give your silk scarf, blouse, or dress tender loving care on laundry day, you can keep your items beautiful and soft even when you wash silk at home.
 We’ll take the anxiety out of washing silk and show you a few simple steps you can take to give this luxurious fabric the care it deserves.